 We expect to deploy the new capital in a number of ways, including: product development focused on introducing new features and tools to enhance the customer experience, continued investment in Instacart Enterprise to support retailers’ end-to-end ecommerce needs, and further investment in Instacart Ads to help connect Consumer Packaged Goods (CPG) brands of all sizes to customers shopping online from their favorite local retailers.

 The funding gave Instacart a value of $17.7 billion.
 But analysts think an Instacart IPO could push that valuation up to $30 billion if successful.
 That’s almost as much as unicorn Airbnb.
 But when can investors expect Instacart stock?

 Instacart IPO Details

 Right now, an Instacart IPO is a rumor.
 There are no filings or official announcements.
 However, sources have reported that Instacart is talking with Goldman Sachs to underwrite an offering estimated to come in early 2021.
 Rumors started after DoorDash filed on November 13.
 If DoorDash’s offering goes well, it could be a good sign that Instacart stock isn’t far behind.

-If you’re looking for the latest investment opportunities, Investment U is the place to be.
-Sign up for our free e-letter below!
+If you’re looking for the latest investment opportunities, we suggest signing up for out Profit Trends e-letter below!
 It’s full of helpful tips and research from our investing experts.
-Whether you’re a beginner or an experienced investor, there’s something at Investment U for everyone.
+Whether you’re a beginner or an experienced investor, it’s packed with valuable investment information for everyone.
 And if you’re looking for more IPO opportunities, check out our IPO calendar to stay up to date.

 Investors appear bullish about the possibility of Instacart stock.
 But the company relies on online shopping trends continuing post-pandemic.
 Instacart will have to time the market right to have a successful offering.
 If you’re interested in an Instacart IPO, keep an eye out for updates as new information is released.